codacy/docs/docs/organizations/monitoring-slas.md

 - Confirm that the SLA deadline for "due soon" is <= 15 days.
 - Confirm that new issues on the *default branch* create new items.
 - Dashboard, total: confirm whether we're listing all items or all open items.

+Concepts:
-- Item priorities section: define SLA resolution times -->
+- Define SLA item
+- Define other SLA terminology as needed
+- Confirm if each item in the item list is clickable to reveal details -->

 # Monitoring SLAs <!-- *** Concepts *** -->

-An SLA, short for service-level agreement, defines the expected time to resolve an action item with a defined priority.
+An SLA, short for service-level agreement, defines the expected time to resolve an item with a defined priority.

 You define an SLA by linking a Codacy issue category and severity to an SLA priority.
 For example, you can link all Codacy issues belonging to the Security category and with a High severity to a Critical SLA priority.
 After you define an SLA:

--   Codacy opens a new SLA action item when it detects a corresponding issue on the most recent analyzed commit of the default branch
+-   Codacy opens a new SLA item when it detects a corresponding new issue on the most recent analyzed commit of the default branch.
+To expand on the example above, when Codacy detects a new Security issue with High severity, it opens a new Critical SLA issue.
--   Codacy closes an existing SLA action item when it stops detecting the associated issue on the most recent analyzed commit of the default branch
+-   Codacy closes an existing SLA item when it stops detecting the associated issue on the most recent analyzed commit of the default branch, or when the associated [issue is explicitly ignored](../repositories/issues.md#ignoring-and-managing-issues) on Codacy.

 <!-- *** Tasks *** -->
 ## Setting up an SLA